Outdoor adventure is the promise made to boys when they join Scouting. Boys yearn for outdoor programs that stir their imagination and interest.

-Conservation & Service
+Conservation and Service

-Since 1910, conservation has been an integral part of the program of the Boy Scouts of America.
+Since 1910, conservation has been an integral part of the Boy Scouts of America.
 The BSA has been a positive force in conservation and environmental efforts.
 Scouts have rendered distinguished public service by helping to conserve wildlife, energy, forests, soil, and water.
 Past generations of Scouts have been widely recognized for undertaking conservation Good Turn action projects in their local communities.

-COPE - Climbing
+COPE and Climbing

 Young people today seek greater challenges, and climbing and rappelling offer a worthy challenge.
 The satisfaction of safely climbing a rock face is hard to top.
 While introduction of the Climbing merit badge in spring 1997 spurred interest in these activities through the BSA, the proliferation of climbing gyms and facilities has also made climbing and rappelling readily available throughout the United States.

 The BSA’s fishing program continues to grow.
 Counselors can find information here on helping Scouts achieve the Fish and Wildlife Management, Fishing, and Fly-Fishing merit badges.
 There are also resources for Cub Scout leaders that assist in planning a fishing outing.